Marie-Éloïse Leclair

 Marie-Éloïse Leclair (born 10 September 2002) is a Canadian sprinter.
 She competed at the 2024 Summer Olympics.

-Career
+Biography

 Whilst a student at Simon Fraser University, she was named by the Great Northwest Athletic Conference as their 2023-24 Female Athlete of the Year.

-She was part of the Canadian 4 × 100 m relay team that competed at the 2024 World Athletics Relays in Nassau, Bahamas, and qualified for the 2024 Olympic Games.
+Leclair was part of the Canadian 4 × 100 m relay team that competed at the 2024 World Athletics Relays in Nassau, Bahamas, and qualified for the 2024 Olympic Games.

-She was selected to compete for Canada at the 2024 Summer Olympics in Paris for her Olympic debut.
+Leclair was selected to compete for Canada at the 2024 Summer Olympics in Paris for her Olympic debut.
 She was part of the 4 × 100 m sprint relay team which qualified for the final, setting a national record of 42.50 seconds.

-She was selected for the Canadian relay pool for the 2025 World Athletics Relays in Guangzhou, China in May 2025, where she won gold in the inaugural Mixed 4 x 100 metres relay.
+Leclair was selected for the Canadian relay pool for the 2025 World Athletics Relays in Guangzhou, China in May 2025, where she won gold in the inaugural Mixed 4 x 100 metres relay.
 She was named in the Canadian team for the 2025 World Athletics Championships in Tokyo, Japan.

+Leclair was selected as part of the Canada team for the 2026 World Athletics Relays in Gaborone, Botswana.
+In the mixed 4 x 100 metres relay she was part of the team which briefly set a new world record time of 40.07 seconds, until it was broken by Jamaica in the following heat.
+She also ran in the women's 4 x 100 metres relay on the opening day of the competition.
+The following day she again raced twice, winning the silver medal in the mixed relay as well as the women’s 4 x 100 m in which Canada won the silver medal behind Jamaica in a national record time 42.17 seconds.
+She was named in the Canada team for the 2026 Commonwealth Games, winning the silver medal in the women's 4 × 100 m relay.
+She was also a semi-finalist in the 200 metres at the women's 200 metres in Glasgow, Scotland.